dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

   - The programmer needs to tell the compiler to prevent unwanted reordering of shared memory access by using mutexes and atomics
     - Any synchronisation puts restrictions on and works against the useful optimisations done by the processor
     - We should use minimal restrictions to express the required correctness semantics
+    - The compiler and processor manage memory change visibility timing within a single thread automatically
+    - Synchronisation primitives are a way of telling the compiler and processor to manage the change visibility timing across some additional cross thread boundaries
+    - The compiler and processor continue their operation juggling while managing these memory change visibility timings
   - Debugger view concept to understand data race and re-orderings
     - Threads will run their code any way they like and we don't get to know because the sequential consistency illusion is maintained
     - Only when a debugger is running and watching the threads execution we get to observe the seemingly weird code modifications done by the thread